mongodb/specifications/source/change-streams/change-streams.rst

     private resumeToken: Document;

     /**
+     * The most recent operationTime received in a server response at the
+     * time of ChangeStream creation.
+     */
+    private startAtOperationTime: Timestamp;

+    /**
      * The pipeline of stages to append to an initial ``$changeStream`` stage */ private pipeline: Array<Document>;